-Avoid using KISQALI or the KISQALI FEMARA Co-Pack with drugs known to prolong the QT interval and/or strong CYP3A inhibitors, as this may lead to prolongation of the QTcF interval.
+Avoid using KISQALI with drugs known to prolong the QT interval and/or strong CYP3A inhibitors, as this may lead to prolongation of the QTcF interval.

 Increased QT prolongation with concomitant use of tamoxifen.
 KISQALI is not indicated for concomitant use with tamoxifen.
-In MONALEESA-7, the observed mean QTcF increase from baseline was ≥10 ms higher in the tamoxifen + placebo subgroup compared with the NSAI + placebo subgroup.
-In the placebo arm, an increase of >60 ms from baseline occurred in 6 of 90 patients (7%) receiving tamoxifen, and in no patients receiving an NSAI.
-An increase of >60 ms from baseline in the QTcF interval was observed in 14 of 87 (16%) patients in the KISQALI and tamoxifen combination and in 18 of 245 (7%) patients receiving KISQALI plus an NSAI.
+In MONALEESA-7, the observed mean QTcF increase from baseline was ≥10 ms higher in the tamoxifen + placebo subgroup compared with the non-steroidal aromatase inhibitor (NSAI) + placebo subgroup.
+In the placebo arm, an increase of >60 ms from baseline occurred in 6/90 (7%) of patients receiving tamoxifen, and in no patients receiving an NSAI.
+An increase of >60 ms from baseline in the QTcF interval was observed in 14/87 (16%) of patients in the KISQALI and tamoxifen combination and in 18/245 (7%) of patients receiving KISQALI plus an NSAI.

-In MONALEESA-2 and MONALEESA-3, concurrent elevations in ALT or AST greater than 3 times the ULN and total bilirubin greater than 2 times the ULN, with normal alkaline phosphatase, in the absence of cholestasis occurred in 6 (1%) patients and all patients recovered after discontinuation of KISQALI.
+In MONALEESA-2 and MONALEESA-3, concurrent elevations in ALT or AST greater than 3 times the upper limit of normal (ULN) and total bilirubin greater than 2 times the ULN, with normal alkaline phosphatase, in the absence of cholestasis occurred in 6 (1%) patients and all patients recovered after discontinuation of KISQALI.
 No cases occurred in MONALEESA-7.

-Perform liver function tests (LFTs) before initiating therapy with KISQALI or the KISQALI FEMARA Co-Pack.
+Perform liver function tests (LFTs) before initiating therapy with KISQALI.
 Monitor LFTs every 2 weeks for the first 2 cycles, at the beginning of each of the subsequent 4 cycles, and as clinically indicated.
 Based on the severity of the transaminase elevations, KISQALI may require dose interruption, reduction, or discontinuation.
 Recommendations for patients who have elevated AST/ALT grade ≥3 at baseline have not been established.

-Perform complete blood count (CBC) before initiating therapy with KISQALI or the KISQALI FEMARA Co-Pack.
+Perform complete blood count (CBC) before initiating therapy with KISQALI.
 Monitor CBC every 2 weeks for the first 2 cycles, at the beginning of each of the subsequent 4 cycles, and as clinically indicated.
 Based on the severity of the neutropenia, KISQALI may require dose interruption, reduction, or discontinuation.

-Embryofetal toxicity.
+Embryo-fetal toxicity.
 Based on findings from animal studies and the mechanism of action, KISQALI can cause fetal harm when administered to a pregnant woman.
-In animal reproduction studies, administration of KISQALI to pregnant rats and rabbits during organogenesis caused embryofetal toxicities at maternal exposures that were 0.6 and 1.5 times the human clinical exposure, respectively, based on area under the curve.
-Letrozole caused embryofetal toxicities in rats and rabbits at maternal exposures that were below the maximum recommended human dose (MRHD) on a milligrams per square meter basis.
+In animal reproduction studies, administration of KISQALI to pregnant rats and rabbits during organogenesis caused embryo-fetal toxicities at maternal exposures that were 0.6 and 1.5 times the human clinical exposure, respectively, based on area under the curve.
 Advise pregnant women of the potential risk to a fetus.
-Advise women of reproductive potential to use effective contraception during therapy with KISQALI or the KISQALI FEMARA Co-Pack and for at least 3 weeks after the last dose.
+Advise women of reproductive potential to use effective contraception during therapy with KISQALI and for at least 3 weeks after the last dose.